Talha Anjum

-Talha Anjum (born 3 October 1995) is a Pakistani rapper and songwriter, known for being a member and co-founder of the hip-hop music band Young Stunners along with Talhah Yunus.
-Besides his band, he has released two solo albums and starred in the 2024 film Kattar Karachi.
+Talha Anjum (born 3 October 1995) is a Pakistani rapper and songwriter, known for being a member and co-founder of the hip-hop duo Young Stunners along with Talhah Yunus.
+As a solo artist, he has released two studio albums and starred in the 2024 film Kattar Karachi.

 Early and personal life

 Talha Anjum was born on 3 October 1995 in Karachi, Sindh, Pakistan.
-His younger brother, Umar Anjum, is also a rapper.
+His younger brother, Umer Anjum, is also a rapper.

 Career

 Talha Anjum and Talhah Yunus realized their potential during school and formed the Young Stunners.
 Based in Karachi, they introduced Urdu rap to the Pakistani music industry.
 In 2013, their song "Burger-e-Karachi" brought them initial fame, followed by other tracks like "Maila Majnun" and "Laam Sai Chaura".
-Though briefly separated and struggled during their solo careers, they then reunited in 2017 for their debut album Rebirth.
-Later in 2021, their major releases included "Gumaan", "Afsanay", and the #HBLPSL6 anthem, "Groove Mera", and the duo featured together in a live show at Pakistan Day Parade.
+Though they briefly separated and struggled during their solo careers, they reunited in 2017 for their debut album Rebirth.
+Later in 2021, their major releases included "Gumaan", "Afsanay", and the #HBLPSL6 anthem, "Groove Mera".
+The duo also featured together in a live show at Pakistan Day Parade.

 Anjum then also began to appear separately and collaborated with other artists.
-In 2022, he collaborated with Karakoram and Faris Shafi to perform "Ye Dunya", a nu metal track from #CokeStudio14, which discusses the struggles and emotional support for eachother.
-He released "Nevermind" with Indian rapper Calm (from Seedhe Maut).
+In 2022, he collaborated with Karakoram and Faris Shafi to perform "Ye Dunya", a nu metal track from #CokeStudio14, which discusses the struggles and emotional support for each other.
+He released "Nevermind" with Indian rapper Calm.
 In 2023, he released his debut solo album, Open Letter, which earned him two nominations at the 23rd Lux Style Awards.
+He also appeared on the song "Mere Bina" alongside singer The PropheC, from American DJ Kshmr's album Karam.

-In 2024, he released "Kaun Talha", a self-intro and diss track in response to an ignorant comment by Indian rapper Naezy.
-He then released his second solo album, My Terrible Mind, in collaboration with the US-based label Mass Appeal.
+In 2024, he released "Kaun Talha", a diss track in response to a comment made by Indian rapper Naezy, in an interview.
+He then released his second solo album, My Terrible Mind, in collaboration with the American label Mass Appeal.
 In December, Anjum made his cinematic debut in the short film Kattar Karachi, a visual representation of the album, and also served as an executive producer.
+Though the film underperformed, it won the Lux Style Award for Film of the Year.
 Next year, he collaborated with Ali Zafar and others for the #HBLPSLX anthem, "X Dekho".

+In 2026, he became a judge with Bohemia on a reality TV show Rap Icon Pakistan.